 #6: You Commit Fraud

-Consult an Attorney If You Were Denied Social Security Disability
+Consult a Springfield Illinois Attorney If You Were Denied Social Security Disability

 If your Social Security disability benefits claim has been denied and you’re considering applying again, you should consult with an attorney.
 Your chances of winning your claim are better if you have an attorney at your side.

 To find out how to avoid being denied Social Security disability benefits, contact us today.
-Springfield Illinois Social Security disability attorney Donald J. Hanrahan may be able to help.
+Springfield Social Security disability attorney may be able to help.